sachin-som/colanode/scripts/src/emojis/README.md

 This directory contains a script that automatically downloads, processes, and packages emoji metadata and SVG files for **Colanode**.
 These emojis can then be used across the Colanode platform in two primary ways:

 1. **Reactions to Messages** – Users can react to messages in chats or channels with these emojis.
-2. **Icons** – Users can assign emojis as icons for their entries: channels, pages, databases, records, folders etc.
+2. **Icons** – Users can assign emojis as icons for their entries: channels, pages, databases, records, folders, etc.

 By consolidating emojis from [Emoji Mart](https://github.com/missive/emoji-mart) and [Twemoji](https://github.com/twitter/twemoji) (in our case, a forked [jdecked/twemoji](https://github.com/jdecked/twemoji)), we ensure broad coverage of Unicode emojis with consistent SVG assets for an optimal user experience.